Strategic Asia Program

 - Offers an authoritative assessment of Asia’s evolving strategic environment

 - Looks forward five years, and in some cases beyond, to contemplate the future of the region

 - Maintains a record of data and analysis on trends in Asia’s changing strategic landscape

-The Strategic Asia Program also serves as the umbrella for private, tailored briefings for a broad range of U.S. government agencies and policymakers, as well as for leaders of the private sector—including several Fortune 500 companies.
-Topics cover a broad range of economic, political, security, energy, demographic, and other issues vital to understand dynamics within the Asia-Pacific.
+The Strategic Asia Program serves as the umbrella for private, tailored briefings for a broad range of U.S. government agencies and policymakers, as well as for leaders of the private sector—including several Fortune 500 companies.
+Topics cover a broad range of economic, political, security, energy, demographic, and other issues vital to understanding dynamics within the Asia-Pacific.
 For details on these briefings, please contact the Strategic Asia Team.